jplane/serverless-orleans/README.md

 In actor-based systems, actor instances typically interact with the outside world in one of two ways:

-- direct invocation of actor methods, often from an API exposed to client applications, demonstrated [here](./host/MessagesController.cs)
+- external processes invoke an API which uses actor invocations as part of its implementation, demonstrated [here](./app/message_app/MessagesController.cs)
-- actors listen for and respond to external events... messages arriving on a queue, etc., demonstrated [here](./host/MessagesListener.cs)
+- a listener process subscribes to external events and invokes actors upon event arrival, demonstrated [here](./app/message_app/MessagesListener.cs)

 Azure Functions have built-in support for [event-based triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings), and are an obvious choice to model the second pattern above.
 The issue with Functions is that they (by design) provide limited ability to configure the underlying host, which interferes with the ability to inject startup and configuration needed for efficient communication with Orleans clusters.